$\text{L}^2$ solutions for cubic NLS equation with fractional elliptic/hyperbolic operators on $\mathbb{R}\times\mathbb{T}$ and $\mathbb{R}^2$: Introduction

 where $I\subset \R$ is an interval containing $t=0$ and $C_I$ is a positive constant that depends only on $|I|$ (measure of $I$).
-Similar Strichartz estimates were obtained in \cite{Herr-Tataru-Tzvetkov} for the energy critical nonlinear Schr\"odinger equation in partially periodic domains, for instance: $\R^m\times\T^{4-m}$ with $m=2,3$.
+Due the symmetry of the laplacian operator, the results are also valid in the space $L^2(\T\times \R)$.
+Similar Strichartz estimates were obtained in \cite{Herr-Tataru-Tzvetkov} for the energy critical nonlinear Schr\"odinger equation in partially periodic domains, for instance: $\R^m\times\T^{4-m}$ with $m=2,3$. \end{itemize}

-In view of the previous comments, a natural question is to figure out what happen for the IVP \eqref{F-CNLS} posed on cylinder domains $\R\times \T$ or $\T\times \R$.
+In view of the above comments, a natural question is to figure out what happens for the IVP \eqref{F-CNLS} posed on domains $\R^2$, $\R\times \T$ or $\T\times \R$, with initial data in $L^2$, for more general $\alpha>0$ as already pointed out before the beginning of this section.
+The notion of criticality given below tells us that we do not expect well-posedness in $L^2$ for IVP \eqref{F-CNLS} for $0< \alpha < 1$.